 What kind of training did you receive in order to start cultivating your first jewelry collection?

 Apart from my apprenticeship, I am completely self-taught.
-I believe that by if you surround yourself with people that are truly gifted in what they do, that it’s the best way to elevate yourself.
+I believe that by surrounding yourself with people that are truly gifted in what they do, that is how you elevate yourself.

 What does the name ‘Nuun’ mean?